organicaudio/useful-code-snippets2/docs/kuberentes.md

 Pods:
 - are one or multiple containers which
 - share a unique network IP Address
+- "Containers should only be scheduled together in a single Pod if they are tightly coupled and need to share resources such as disk."

 controllers allow:
 1. fail over